FedMed-GAN: Federated Domain Translation on Unsupervised Cross-Modality Brain Image Synthesis: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel baseline FedMed-GAN for unsupervised cross-modality brain image synthesis in federated manner.
-We find that both DP and FedAvg. mechanism can effectively improve the ability of the model generation, which has more advantages than centralized training.
-Experimental results show that FedMed-GAN can generate clear images, providing a strong performance model for the field of federated domain translation.
+We find that both DP and the federated averaging mechanism can effectively improve the ability of the model generation, showing advantages over the centralized training.
+Experimental results show that FedMed-GAN can generate clear images, providing a powerful model for the field of federated domain translation. \textbf{Limitations and Future Work: } The performance of FedMed-GAN has not been verified by the radiologist and the interpretability needs to be explored in the future.